This is a best prospect industry sector for this country. Includes a market overview and trade data.

 U.S. schools interested in recruiting in Brazil should provide creative financing options, including options to pay in installments, since cost (along with proficiency in English language skills) will continue to be a challenge for Brazilian students studying abroad.
 Installment payments are widely popular throughout Brazil, from purchases of personal care products to larger purchases, such as computers.

-Online Programs: During 2020, the demand for online programs has shown a significant increase.
+Online Programs: During 2021, the demand for online programs significantly increased.
 However, for a student’s first international experience, online programs are not as attractive because the student wants to experience the local culture and living abroad.
 For more experienced students, perhaps those doing international study for a second time, it may be more attractive.
-The hybrid option seems to have the potential to be explored in coming years.
+The hybrid option seems to have potential to be explored in the coming years.

 For the next decade, the fastest growing segment of the education market in Brazil will be short-term vocational and English language courses.
 The government of Brazil is investing in technical schools to provide courses for high school students and adults.